-Council will expect the location of street trees to comply with the Code of Practice for Management of Infrastructure in Road Reserves, with -trees being planted at one tree per lot.
+Council will expect the location of street trees to comply with the Code of Practice for Management of Infrastructure in Road Reserves, with trees being planted at one tree per lot.
 Council may choose from either of the two following options:

-- Developers will supply, plant and maintain street trees, with the tree size and species being specified by Council, and maintain the trees for 2 years, or until the Developer can demonstrate that the plantings have become established.
-Selection of species for planting are to be agreed by Council. - Council may elect to supply, and plant and maintain trees and accept defects responsibility for them, charging the Developer a fee per tree, and assuming maintenance and defects responsibility for the plantings.
+- 1. Developers will supply, plant, and maintain street trees, with the tree size and species being specified by Council, and maintain the trees for 2 years from the date/s of planting/s, or until the Developer can demonstrate that the plantings have become established. - 2.
+Council may elect to supply, plant and maintain trees and accept defects responsibility for them, charging the Developer a fee per tree.

-Selection Table 24.4.8 Provision of Street Trees states-indicates the options for the provision of street trees selected by individual Councils.
+Selection Table 24.4.8 Provision of Street Trees indicates the option for the provision of street trees selected by individual Councils.